 The only mechanism which still feels a bit overly complex to us even after a month of use is the friction control.
 As we noted in the previous review of the Genesis C3 tripod and head, the friction mechanism that we would really like to see is a simple knob for lock/unlock and a separate knob with numbers that set the friction – just like many fluid heads have.

 But being innovative isn’t enough of course.
-You need to introduce innovations that really brings additional value to the customer and the 15 degree angle clicking panorama mechanism and to some degree the special tilt mechanism of the CB-38 certainly qualifies in this respect.
-As for the special friction control system FLM integrated into the ballhead, although we can see the value of this system for some users, we would personally still prefer a simpler mechanism with a separate numbered knob for friction just like we have mentioned before.
+You need to introduce innovations that really bring additional value to the customer and the 15-degree angle clicking panorama mechanism and to some degree, the special tilt mechanism of the CB-38 certainly qualifies in this respect.
+As for the special friction control system FLM integrated into the ballhead, although we can see the value of this system for some users, we would personally still prefer a simpler mechanism with a separately numbered knob for friction just like we have mentioned before.

 FLM CB-38 – a functional work of art

-As for pricing, after everything that we talked about here you can clearly understand that this is a innovative premium product made in the highest of standards which quite obviously comes at a premium price.
+As for pricing, after everything that we talked about here you can clearly understand that this is an innovative premium product made to the highest of standards which quite obviously comes at a premium price.

 For the setup that we have tested here, including the ballhead and the FLM QRP-50 quick release system you will pay around $400 (the extra bubble level is another $30 – but it isn’t a must) which is certainly a lot of money for a ballhead, but when you compare this price to say a Kirk BH-1 with about the same max capacity, the pricing makes a lot more sense as they are almost identically priced.

-Our advice is this – if you are looking for a high end ballhead with fantastic build quality and you NEED the innovative features that the CB-38FT II provides and are willing to spend the money and time learning how to master them – this will be a purchase that you will not regret and will serve you for many years to come.
+Our advice is this – if you are looking for a high-end ballhead with the fantastic build quality and you NEED the innovative features that the CB-38FT II provides and are willing to spend the money and time learning how to master them – this will be a purchase that you will not regret and will serve you for many years to come.